 220 - Programming LanguagesA survey and comparison of programming languages, learned through study and considerable programming practice.
 Intended to form the programming language basis for courses in object-oriented programming and database management systems.
 Prerequisite: CSCI 182.

 240 - Object-Oriented ProgrammingStudents design, code, document, and debug computer programs using classes, object-oriented design, inheritance, polymorphism, and recursion.
 They demonstrate problem-solving skills using object-oriented concepts.
 Prerequisite: CSCI 220.

 263 - Computer Software ArchitectureTopics include assembler language programming, system organization, parallelism and serialization, pipelining, memory management, recursion, and microprocessor design.
 Prerequisite: ENGR 262.

 310 - Software EngineeringMethodologies for developing and maintaining large complex software systems.
 Case studies and team exercises are included.
 Focus on complete software life cycle, including specification, design, implementation, testing, debugging, and documentation.
 Prerequisite: CSCI 171 or CSCI 181.

 320 - Database Management SystemsThe utilization of database systems within organizational settings.
-Includes features of database management systems, various data models, database design, normalization, relational algebra, SQL, query optimization, various indexing techniques, and data integrity and recovery issues.
+Includes features of database management systems, various data models, database design, normalization, SQL, query optimization, various indexing techniques, and data integrity and recovery issues.
 Prerequisite: BUAD 215 or CSCI 240.

 330 - Operating SystemsThe inner workings of several popular multiprogramming operating systems are compared.
 Topics include processor scheduling, device management, memory management, and parallel processing.
 Prerequisite: CSCI 263.